knegash13/Simple-Ad-Blocker/README.md

-# Simple-Ad-Blocker
+# About my first Simple-Ad-Blocker project
-This is my first project on GitHub
+# The file contains two .json files one with the manifest and the other with rules.